tainari/100_days_of_python/README.md

 ## Day 20 & 21: Snake 🐍
 Letting go of the long-held jealousy that I had a Motorola when my friends had Nokias by creating this game using the Turtle package.
 Implemented slightly differently than tutorial by using grid-based food placement rather than Turtle distance.

+## Day 22: Pong 🏓
+The classic game, implemented using Python's Turtle package.
+Originally coded focusing on heading changes (turning by 90 degrees on impact), but